 Alliance providers allow the plan to use provider performance data in quality improvement activities and to conduct the Alliance QIHE Program.

-The Alliance QIHE Program includes systems to recognize providers based on:
+The Alliance QIHE Program includes systems to recognize providers on the basis of based on:

 - Partnership behaviors that assist the plan in the measurement and management of health. - Clinical practices that are linked to improved health outcomes for members.